jkoufalas/Professional-README-Generator/output/README.md

 ## License

-This project is licensed under the GNU General Public License v2.0 license.
+This project is licensed under the Apache license 2.0 license.
-    More information can be found at https://choosealicense.com/licenses/gpl-2.0
+    More information can be found at https://choosealicense.com/licenses/apache-2.0

 ## Contributing